 The promise you made to your spouse on your wedding day is the most significant promise you’ve ever made.
-And I believe the fulfillment of that promise (or the lack thereof) will end up significantly shaping your marriage.
+And I believe fulfilling that promise (or the lack thereof) will significantly shape your marriage.

-As sincere as you probably were when you promised, “I do” to your spouse, your sincerity has likely been tested in the years that followed.
+As sincere as you probably were when you promised “I do” to your spouse, your sincerity has likely been tested in the following years.
 Why?
 Fulfilling that promise (and any promise) can be challenging at times.
 Keeping your marriage promise requires prioritizing your word over your circumstances.
-It requires sacrifice, commitment, embracing delayed gratification, and valuing the recipient of the promise (your spouse) more than yourself.
-Fulfilling your promise requires patience, trust, and self-control.
+It requires sacrifice, commitment, embracing delayed gratification and valuing the recipient of the promise (your spouse) more than yourself.
+Fulfilling your promise involves patience, trust, and self-control.
 But, as hard as fulfilling your marriage promise might be at times, it is worth keeping.

-Here are 10 things to remember to help you fulfill your promise to your spouse…and as a result, have a healthy, growing marriage for a lifetime.
+Here are ten things to remember to help you fulfill your promise to your spouse…and, consequently, have a healthy, growing marriage for a lifetime.

 Your Promise is Vertical

-I believe a lot of people stand across the alter from each other and think their promise is directed towards each other.
+Many people stand across the altar from each other and think their promise is directed toward each other.
 And to be clear, you did promise to each other.
-But first and foremost you were making a promise to God to care for the spouse he gave to you…his perfect gift for you.
+But first and foremost, you were making a promise to God to care for the spouse he gave to you…his perfect gift for you.

-This changes things, doesn’t it?
+This changes things.
 If you only promised to your spouse, it might get difficult to fulfill that promise when your spouse gets a little prickly.
-But when you realize your promise was primarily towards God, it increases the stakes of who and what you’re promising to.
+But when you realize your commitment was primarily towards God, it increases the stakes of who and what you’re promising to.
 You made a promise to your spouse, but your primary promise was to God.

 Your Promise is Permanent

-If you go in to marriage thinking there’s an out, you’ll likely end up taking steps away from your relationship when seasons of tough conflict hit.
-At first these steps might be subconscious and almost unnoticeable, but over time they can gather quick momentum.
+If you go into marriage thinking there’s an out, you’ll likely take steps away from your relationship when seasons of challenging conflict hit.
+At first, these steps might be subconscious and almost unnoticeable, but they can gather quick momentum over time.
 Entertaining that your promise is breakable is a slippery slope that can lead to damaging distance between you and your spouse.
-Tough conflict will put your promise to the test, and a strong commitment between you and your spouse is one of the best foundations to resolve conflict well and experience deep intimacy.
+Tough conflict will put your promise to the test, and a strong commitment between you and your spouse is one of the best foundations to resolve conflict satisfactorily and experience deep intimacy.

-Put another way, you’ll never give 100% to someone you’re not 100% committed to.
+Put another way; you’ll never give 100% to someone you’re not 100% committed to.
 And the only way to successfully resolve conflict (and experience deep intimacy) is for you and your spouse to give 100%, 100% of the time.
-The starting place of giving this to each other is making a promise to each other until death do you part.
+The starting place of providing this to each other is making a promise until death do you part.

 Entertaining that your marriage is temporary plants a deceivingly small and subtle seed of division in your heart.
 Don’t plant that seed.
 It has the potential to sprout and grow deep roots very quickly.

-When was the last time you told your spouse you in it…forever?
+When was the last time you told your spouse you were in it…forever?

 Your Promise is Blind

 In a lot of ways, the promise you made to your spouse on your wedding day was blind.
-You knew who you were promising to, but you didn’t know exactly what you were promising to.
-No one who’s ever made that promise really knew what they were saying “I do” to.
-Yes, you made an educated guess based on your dating relationship, but there’s no way to really tell what you’re promising to.
+You knew who you were promising to, but you needed to know exactly what you were promising to.
+No one who’s ever made that promise knew what they were saying “I do” to.
+You made an educated guess based on your dating relationship, but there’s no way to tell what you’re promising.

-I’ve heard it said that you marry 3 people at the altar.
+I’ve heard it said that you marry three people at the altar.
 The person you think they are.
-They person they really are.
+The person they are.
 And the person they will become in response to being married to you.

-The famous theologian, Forest Gump, put it this way, “Life is like a box of chocolates.
-You never know what you’re gonna get.”
+The famous theologian, Forest Gump, said, “Life is like a box of chocolates.
+You never know what you’re going to get.”
 To a certain degree, the same is true of marriage.
-You don’t completely know what you’re gonna get until after you make the promise.
+You don’t know what you’re going to get until after you make the promise.

-Tim Keller, in his book, “The Meaning of Marriage”, says it this way, “Wedding vows are not a declaration of present love but a mutually binding promise of future love.”
+In his book, “The Meaning of Marriage,” Tim Keller says this: “Wedding vows are not a declaration of present love but a mutually binding promise of future love.”
 This is what makes the marital promise so significant.
 You’re making a promise based on an unknown future.
-As risky as this might seem, I believe this somewhat blind promise has the ability to “unlock” intimacy in ways not otherwise possible (see below).
+As risky as this might seem, I believe this somewhat blind promise can “unlock” intimacy in ways not otherwise possible (see below).

 Your Promise Is Risky

-Making a lifelong promise to someone without knowing what the future takes being vulnerable, a willingness to get hurt, let down, disappointed, etc… Every marriage will go through these moments and sometimes there will even be seasons where you and your spouse just aren’t clicking.
-But if these difficult moments / seasons are experienced where 2 people are 100% committed to the relationship, the future days will be filled with greater intimacy than the days before.
+Making a lifelong promise to someone without knowing what the future holds takes vulnerability, willingness to get hurt, let down, disappointed, etc… Every marriage will go through these moments.
+Sometimes there will even be seasons when you and your spouse aren’t clicking.
+But if these difficult moments/seasons are experienced where two people are 100% committed to the relationship, the coming days will be filled with greater intimacy than the days before.

-As I think back to the moments and seasons when Star loved me when I was being unlovable, it makes me appreciate and love her even more.
-She wasn’t loving me in response to my behavior, she was loving me in response to the promise she made to me.
+Thinking back to the moments and seasons when Star loved me when I was unlovable makes me appreciate and love her even more.
+She didn’t love me in response to my behavior; she loved me in response to the promise she made.
 Her promise fueled her love when her emotions were putting on the brakes.
-Her unconditional and undeserved love not only impacted me, but it strengthened the bonds of love between us.
-And, it motivated me to love her unconditionally.
+Her unconditional and undeserved love not only impacted me but also strengthened our bonds of love.
+And it motivated me to love her unconditionally.
 She made a sacrificial and somewhat risky investment in our relationship that ended up having a great return.
-It was hard for her in the moment, but in the end it unlocked a deeper form of intimacy between us not before possible.
+It was hard for her at the moment, but in the end, it unlocked a deeper form of intimacy between us, not before possible.

-Everyone wants intimacy in their marriage, but not many are willing to be vulnerable enough to get there.
-Making and fulfilling a promise requires vulnerability, and vulnerability is required for intimacy.
-Loving with a complete commitment to each other is risky, but it’s the only way to experience the deep intimacy and unconditional love that everyone wants.
+Everyone wants intimacy in their marriage, but few are willing to be vulnerable enough to get there.
+Making and fulfilling a promise requires vulnerability, and vulnerability is necessary for intimacy.
+Loving with a complete commitment to each other is risky, but it’s the only way to experience the deep intimacy and unconditional love everyone wants.

 Your Promise Requires Leaving

-The promise you made to your spouse should change the way you see and treat all of your other relationships.
+The promise you made to your spouse should change how you see and treat your other relationships.
 Your spouse got promoted on your wedding day, and all your other relationships got demoted…including your parents.
-You should continue to honor your parents and treat your friends well, but not at the expense of fulfilling your promise to honor your spouse first.
-As you let go of your parents and friends with “both hands”, you are free to take your spouse firmly by both hands and CLEAVE to them.
+It would be best if you continued to honor your parents and treat your friends well, but not at the expense of fulfilling your promise to keep your spouse first.
+As you let go of your parents and friends with “both hands,” you can take your spouse firmly by both hands and CLEAVE to them.
 You will only be able to cleave to your spouse to the degree you leave your family and friends.

 Your Promise is a Gift

-I like how W. E. Vine says that a promise is “a gift graciously bestowed, not a pledge secured by negotiation.”
-You are not only giving the gift of yourself at the altar, you are giving the gift of yourself forever regardless of how your spouse “performs”.
-How significant this promise is to give, and how wonderful this gift is to receive!
+I like how W. E. Vine says a promise is “a gift graciously bestowed, not a pledge secured by negotiation.”
+You are giving the gift of yourself at the altar, and you are also giving the gift of yourself forever regardless of how your spouse “performs.”
+How significant this promise is to provide, and how wonderful this gift is to receive!